andre-maree/Crony/README.md

 - Use a timer naming convention to query timers by name prefix.
 Timer name example: "MyApp_MyReminderTimer_00000000000031".
 - The timer by CRON expression can be set to have a maximum number of webhook triggers.
 This is an added feature to normal CRON expressions.
 - Quartz.NET is used for CRON calculations: https://www.freeformatter.com/cron-expression-generator-quartz.html
 - When running in a serverless function app plan, the queue polling will be fixed to 10 seconds.
+When deployed to an App Service, the polling interval maximum can be set as needed.
 - Minimum polling intervals: 10 seconds for a ByRetry timer and 15 seconds for a CRON timer.
 A timer interval of 1 second has been tested and ran successfully.
 Note the interval timing behaviour as described below.
 - When a timer is started by posting to the appropriate API, use the built in webhooks that is returned in the payload to terminate, suspend and resume a timer instance.